marcmanley/reciclica-app/README.md

 ...

-This is the development branch.
+This is now the new production code for this branch.